amingilani/spring-boot-tutorial/README.md

 Getting a Spring application running can be tedious and daunting.
-That's why Spring Boot "takes and opinionated view of building Spring applications and gets you up and running as quickly as possible."
+That's why Spring Boot "takes and opinionated view of building Spring applications and gets you up and running as fast as possible."

 The idea is that Spring Boot lets you bootstrap your project, and then gets out of your way as the project starts becoming more complex.

-Spring boot also uses a large amount of convention over configuration, so a lot of times *things just work.*
+Spring boot also uses a large amount of convention over configuration, so if you place your pieces correctly, everything just works.

 ## Building the application